Quantum proper time: A Finsler space from entropy and purity: Geometry of the quantum phase space

-This series expansion of the metric is analogous to the expansion (\ref{eq:Hq}) for $H(\hat{x})$.
-With this consideration we have
+This series expansion is directly analogous to the moment expansion of $H(\hat{x})$ in Eq.~(\ref{eq:Hq}).
+With this identification, the effective inverse metric takes the form

-This formula defines an effective metric \(g_{\mathcal{Q}}^{\bar{a}\bar{b}}\) governing the free motion of a quantum test particle on a curved classical background.
-The upper-left block is the expectation value of the classical inverse metric, evaluated component by component in the particle's quantum state.
+This expression defines an effective metric \(g_{\mathcal{Q}}^{\bar{a}\bar{b}}\) governing the free motion of a quantum test particle on a curved classical background.
+The upper-left block is the expectation value of the classical inverse metric, evaluated componentwise in the particle's quantum state.
 As a result, rather than interacting directly with the classical background, the quantum particle experiences a smoothed, state-averaged geometry.
 Furthermore, unlike a classical point particle, a quantum object carries additional degrees of freedom.
 Specifically, Eq.~(\ref{eq:gQinvCondensed}) allows for a single spatial fluctuation coordinate \(s\) and its corresponding uncertainty coordinate \(q\).

 The extension of the metric over nonclassical degrees of freedom has several implications.
 First, the path-length functional gives quantum perturbations to proper time